-During 2007, the annual retainer for each non-employee director of our Company, except the non-employee Chairman, was \$32,000.
-The non-employee Chairman was paid at the rate of \$75,000 per annum commencing June 11, 2007.
-At the Board meeting held on April 21, 2006, David A. Roberts, President and CEO, was elected Chairman, a position for which he received no compensation.
-Mr. Roberts held this position through June 11, 2007, when Mr. Roberts resigned as Chairman, President and CEO of the Company.
-Lee R. Mitau was elected Chairman on June 11, 2007, a position he held previously from May 7, 2002 through April 21, 2006.
-We also pay annual retainers of \$5,000 for the chair of the Governance Committee and \$7,500 for the chair of the Audit Committee.
-The annual retainer for the chair of the Management Organization and Compensation Committee increased from \$5,000 to \$7,500 effective May 1, 2007.
+During 2008, the annual retainer for each non-employee director of our Company, except the non-employee Chairman, was \$32,000.
+The non-employee Chairman was paid at the rate of \$75,000 per annum.
+We also pay annual retainers of \$5,000 for the chair of the Governance Committee and \$7,500 for each of the chairs of the Audit Committee and Management Organization and Compensation Committee.
 The non-employee directors received a meeting fee of \$1,500 for each Board meeting attended.
-From January through April 2007, the meeting fee for Governance Committee and Management Organization and Compensation Committee attendance was \$1,000 per meeting.
-From May through December 2007, the meeting fee for these committees increased to \$1,200.
-The meeting fee for the Audit Committee is \$1,200 per meeting.
+The meeting fee for each of our three Committees is \$1,200 per meeting.
 Attendance by telephone at any Board or Committee meeting is one-half of the fee for in-person attendance.
 All retainer and meeting fees are paid in arrears.
+At its February 2009 meeting, our Board, upon recommendation of the Governance Committee, determined that no changes would be made to director compensation in 2009.